cdelorme/system-setup/osx.md

 I also recommend creating a Host-Only network with a predictable IP range (I generally use 10.0.5.1).

-_Unlike Parallels Desktop and VMware, VBox networking is a bit more complex.
-They do not offer a simple "Internal network address with internet and open ports", because they firewall their NAT.
-So you have to assign a NAT adapter, and a Host-Only adapter if you want to be able to predictably access the device and not setup a bunch of port forwards._
+_VirtualBox networking is a bit complex.
+There are built-in firewalls around their NAT, so you can't simply access ports, you have to have an internal "unsafe" network adapter, and then an internet access network adapter.
+The combination generally tends to be NAT + Host-Only._

 ### Transmission

-I rarely torrent from my Mac, but Transmission is among the best Mac/Linux torrent client I have used.
-It has a great slim UI, and a vast level of customizability, as well as offering a cli version on linux (such as for headless torrent servers).  **Finally a decent competator for rtorrent.**
+Transmission is among my favorite software list now.
+They provide a client and command line controls, for unix & linux platforms.
+So far they have the best customizability, greatest cross platform support (minus windows) and most sensible configuration I've seen for what could operate as a torrent server software.

 In the settings under "General" I tell it not to prompt when removing a torrent.
 I also tell it to display the speeds in the "Badge" (viewed when alt + tabbing).